One-Language/Book/README.md

    **Step 1:**  Installation Automatic Process

-   **Option 1:**
-     1. Option 1: Download and click install.bat or
-     2. Option 2: Download and click install.exe  or
-     3. Option 3: Download and click install.vbs or
-     4. Option 4: Download Nodejs and click install.js or
-     5. Option 5: Download Python and click install.py or
+   **Option 1:** Download and click install.bat or Download and click install.exe  or **Option 2:** Download and click install.vbs or Download Nodejs and click install.js pr **Option 3:** Download Python and click install.py

 <br>
 <br>